CorinaWan/DIT5411-Wong-Po-Yi/README.md

 - Source: Traditional Chinese Handwriting Dataset
 - Number of Chinese Characters: 13,165
 - Sample number of every Chinese Character: 50 (40 training + 10 testing)
-- 50 images per Chinese Characters are put on Traditional_Chinese_Data\cleaned_data
+- 50 images per Chinese Characters are put on /Traditional_Chinese_Data/cleaned_data folder.
+They are compressed to Traditional_Chinese_Data.zip and need to use 7-Zip to unzip them.

 Augmentation Of Images
 The following image transformations will be adopted to generate 200 augmented images per Chinese Character.